DataFire/Integrations/integrations/generated/google_slides/README.md

   * expiration `string`

 ### presentations.create
 Creates a new presentation using the title given in the request.
-Other fields in the request are ignored.
+If a presentationId is provided, uses it as the ID of the new presentation.
+Otherwise, a new presentationId is generated.
 Returns the created presentation.